Filtering and Statistical Properties of Unimodal Maps Perturbed by Heteroscedastic Noises: Introduction

-We now introduce some of the maps $T$ and noises $\sigma \eta$ which we studied in \cite{lillo21, lillo22}; it will become clear from the exposition that we could generalize our approach to a larger class of transformations.
-The map $T$ satisfies the following assumptions: \begin{enumerate} \item $T$ is a continuous map of the unit interval $I\overset{\text{def}}{=}[0,1]$ with a unique maximum at the point $\mathfrak{c}$ such that $\Delta \overset{\text{def}}{=} T(\mathfrak{c}) < 1$. \item There exists a closed interval $[d_1, d_2] \subset I$ which is forward invariant for the map and upon which $T$ and all its power $T^{t},\,t\in\mathbb{N}_{\geq 1}$ are topologically transitive \item $T$ preserves a unique Borel probability measure $\eta$, which is absolute continuous with respect to the Lebesgue measure. \end{enumerate}
+and $\eta$ is a random variable defined on some probability space $(\Omega, \mathbb{P})$, with values on $\mathbb{R}$ nd with probability distribution $d\Theta(x)=g(x)dx.$ We now better detail the choices of $T, \sigma$ and $\Theta.$ First of all, the map $T$ was chosen as a unimodal map\footnote{See \cite{thunberg2001periodicity} H. Thunberg, for a good review on unimodal maps.} verifying the following conditions \begin{enumerate} \item $T$ is continuous on the unit interval $I\overset{\text{def}}{=}[0,1]$ with a unique maximum at the point $\mathfrak{c}$ such that $\Upsilon \overset{\text{def}}{=} T(\mathfrak{c}) < 1$. \item There exists a closed interval $[d_1, d_2] \subset I$ which is forward invariant for the map and upon which $T$ and all its power $T^{n},\,n\in\mathbb{N}_{\geq 1}$ are topologically transitive \item $T$ preserves a unique Borel probability measure $\mu$, which is absolute continuous with respect to the Lebesgue measure. \end{enumerate} {\bf Assumptions TM}\\ In the rest of the paper we will keep the additional assumptions described below.
+They are very precise and one could wonder about the generality of our achievements.
+First of all such requirements allow us to get rigorous results; secondly, we will present in the Appendix a model arising in finance which fits with assumptions TM.
+We will return on that in the remark below.\\